To be added.

 Please note ICBBE is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the ICBBE Committee Board.

-Should your application be denied, ICBBE cannot change the decision of the Japan Ministry of Foreign Affairs, nor will ICBBE engage in discussion or correspondence with the MOFA or the Embassy of Japan on behalf of the applicant.
+Should your application be denied, ICBBE cannot change the decision of the Ministry of Foreign Affairs, nor will ICBBE engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.